vaishu132/ASR_FIRST500/asr_app/README.md

 The original `.nemo` model is converted to ONNX format for accelerated inference with reduced latency.

+## 📌 Important Note

+please download the .onnx model from https://drive.google.com/file/d/1I2uQq0wHBy-  Jb3qWbKrAMwEF8IyHg5YS/view?usp=sharing and save it as app/model/asr_model.onnx and then run the main.py

 ### 🧪 Audio Handling

 * Ensures all input audio is: